Conditions Treated at Urgent Care vs. a Hospital Emergency Room

 A highly-trained nurse will determine the seriousness of your illness or injury.
 The nurse will take your pulse, blood pressure and temperature, and get a brief medical history.
 If your condition requires you to lie down, then you will be escorted to a treatment room from the triage area.
 To protect patient privacy and allow room for staff to work, only two visitors are allowed at a time.
 If the patient is a child, then both parents/guardians may be present.
 If a treatment room is not available, you will be asked to sit in the waiting room until one can be prepared for you.
 Please do not eat or drink anything as this may interfere with tests the doctor may EXAMINATION need to evaluate you.

 When you are brought back to an exam room, you will be placed in a bed.
 You may be asked to undress and put on a hospital gown (which ties in the back) so the doctor may examine you.
 You may also be attached to a monitoring device so that our nurses can monitor your vital signs.
 Your nurse and doctor will visit you while you are being monitored.

 The doctor will order any tests or X-rays he/she feels are necessary.
 A staff member will take you to that area if you must leave the ER.
-Obtaining the results of the tests may take as long as 90 minutes.
+Obtaining the results of the test may take as long as 90 minutes or more after your visit.
 Once the results from your tests are received, the doctor will explain them to you.